What to do when Life Literally Makes no Sense-

 The man or woman who has somehow managed to achieve the sad feat of becoming the very worst version of themselves possible.

 Christians are not exempt from becoming the worst version of themselves (1st Corinthians 10:12).
 It happens all the time.
-It happens to famous mega-church pastors like Mark Driscoll, Carl Lentz and Ted Haggard.
+It happened to famous mega-church pastors like Mark Driscoll, Carl Lentz and Ted Haggard.
 It can also happen to local pastors, ministry leaders, their spouses as well as your average Joe or Jane church attenders.
 It’s horrifying anytime anyone becomes the worst version of themselves.
 It’s extra gross when it happens to a Christian.

 Here’s how it happens: